 A WordPress theme is a collection of templates and stylesheets that define the appearance of your website.
 You can find free themes in the WordPress theme directory, or on third-party websites, like ours.
 Feel free to browse our collection of market-tested WordPress themes.

 Plugins are software add-ons that extend the functionality of your WordPress website.
 They can add new features and capabilities to your site.
-You can find free plugins in the WordPress plugin directory, or on third-party websites, like ours.
+You can find free plugins in the WordPress plugin directory, or on third-party websites.
 Check out our plugin offerings for some really useful ways to enhance your WordPress site.

 WordPress is already quite SEO-friendly out of the box.
 However, you can enhance its SEO capabilities by using an SEO plugin like Yoast SEO or Rank Math.
 These plugins guide you in optimizing your content for search engines.